What is an Ultimate Beneficial Owner (UBO)?

 • Having over 25% of the voting rights in board meeting.

-• Having a decisive influence on the basis of the articles of association.
+• Having a decisive influence on the basis of the trust deed.

 • They are authorised to make decisions about the organisation.